kovacsv/EmscriptenCMakeMinimal/README.md

 ### 4. Generate the Web Application

-The easiest way is to run the `EmscriptenBuild.bat` file from the root directory.
+The easiest way is to run the `EmscriptenBuildWin.bat` file from the root directory.
 It needs two command line parameters:
 - The Emscripten SDK folder (e.g. "C:\Emscripten\emsdk").
 - The build configuration type (Debug or Release).